Underwatering Haworthia

 Extended gap between waterings beyond what the plant's reserves can buffer

-While Haworthia tolerates infrequent watering well, a genuinely prolonged drought, well beyond the plant's normal several-week gap, can eventually deplete its leaf water reserves enough to show visible wrinkling.
+While Haworthia tolerates infrequent watering well thanks to its CAM photosynthesis, which opens stomata at night to conserve daytime water loss, a genuinely prolonged drought, well beyond the plant's normal several-week gap, can still eventually deplete its leaf water reserves enough to show visible wrinkling and softness.

 Offsets crowding the original rosette out of its share of the pot